catalinagutierrez/animal-rescue-website/README.md

-Exampe proyect for the React course.
+Exampe project for the React course.
 It is a clothes shopping website.